 Our parents and grandparents had to get creative when it came to keeping cool.
 While air conditioning has been around since 1902, its technology remained too expensive and bulky for most folks to have in their homes.
-In fact, only 10% of U.S. homes had air conditioning installed as late as the 1960s!
-So what did folks do before air conditioning was available?
+In fact only 10% of U.S. homes had air conditioning installed as late as the 1960s.
+So what did folks do who couldn’t afford air conditioning or before it was available?
+See our list and share your tips for beating the heat below!

 People relied on ingenuities like these to carry them through the Dog Days and Indian summers: